 Monoclonal antibodies are a new potential treatment, so they also have to go through safety trials in humans.
 But because these are natural antibodies originating in human bodies, not synthetic compounds, safety trials will take less time to conduct.
 After that, effectiveness studies can get going.

-Large randomised clinical trials – such as the World Health Organization’s Solidarity clinical trial(opens in a new tab) and the UK’s RECOVERY Trial(opens in a new tab) – are essential for getting robust data about which treatments work against Covid-19.
+Large randomised clinical trials – such as the WHO's Solidarity clinical trial and the UK’s RECOVERY Trial – are essential for getting robust data about which treatments work against Covid-19.
 These studies are designed to be adaptable ongoing platforms, so they can quickly stop testing drugs that prove not to be working, and add new ones as they develop.